fonoster/fonoster/examples/dialog/README.md

 Before you can run this example, you must have a valid set of credentials from [Google Cloud](https://console.developers.google.com/apis/credentials).
 At a minimum, you must enable the following Google APIs: Text-to-Speech, Speech-to-Text, and DialogFlow.
 Save the file as `google_credentials.json` at the root of this example.

 Next, you need your `fonos` Command-Line properly configure against your Fonos deployment.
-Then, from the example's directory run the `fonos:deploy` command.
+Then, from the example's directory run the `fonos apps:deploy` command.

 ## Changing the Text-to-Speech Engine